-- III.6.3.1 A member holding an initial probationary appointment at the rank of Lecturer or Assistant Professor who elects to defer consideration for tenure beyond the second (2nd) year of the initial three-year appointment shall instead be considered for a probationary reappointment during that second (2nd) year. - III.6.3.2 A candidate for probationary reappointment shall be considered by the Departmental/Program Personnel Committee which must make one of the following three (3) recommendations to the departmental/program Chair: - i) a two-year probationary reappointment; - ii) an immediate tenure hearing; or, - iii) non-renewal at the end of the initial three-year probationary appointment.
+- III.6.3.1 A member holding an initial probationary appointment at the rank of Lecturer or Assistant Professor who elects not to be considered for early tenure (as described in III.6.2.3) during the third (3^{rd}) year of the initial four-year appointment shall instead be considered for a probationary reappointment during the third (3^{rd}) year. - III.6.3.2 A candidate for probationary reappointment shall be considered by the Departmental/Program Personnel Committee on the basis of satisfactory progression towards tenure.
+The Departmental/Program Personnel Committee must make one of the following three (3) recommendations to the departmental/program Chair: - i) a two-year probationary reappointment with consideration for tenure occurring in the fifth (5^{th}) year of probationary service; - ii) an early tenure hearing as described in III.6.2.3; or, - iii) non-renewal at the end of the initial four-year probationary appointment.

 A recommendation from the Chair to reappoint the candidate shall be forwarded to COAP and the Dean for action.
-Such a recommendation shall address the candidate's scholarship, teaching and University service, bearing in mind the provisions of Article IV.2.1.4.2.
-A recommendation from the Departmental/ Program Personnel Committee to initiate an immediate tenure hearing shall set in motion the tenure hearing procedure as defined in this Agreement.
-The result of an immediate tenure hearing may be a two-year probationary reappointment.
-A recommendation of non-renewal must follow the procedure set out immediately below.
+Such a recommendation shall address the candidate's scholarship and teaching, bearing in mind the provisions of Article IV.2.1.4.2.
+A recommendation from the Departmental/Program Personnel Committee to initiate an early tenure hearing shall set in motion the early tenure hearing procedure as defined in III.6.2.3.
+In the case of a recommendation of non-renewal, the candidate shall be informed with the reasons set out in writing.
+The candidate shall have the right to request reconsideration (Article III.6.3.3) by the Departmental/Program Personnel Committee before it makes its recommendation to the department/program Chair.
+The candidate shall also be informed of the recommendation which the department/program Chair intends to forward to the Dean.
+In the event of a negative recommendation, the member shall receive full information on the procedures followed.

-III.6.3.3 Non-Renewal of Probationary Appointments
+III.6.3.3 Reconsideration Procedure for Non-Renewal of Probationary Appointments